Malden River: Canals

 Three canals converge to form the above ground portion of the river, all located on Canal Street.
 The first canal is a long straight passageway that is divided into two half sections by a concrete divider.
 It contains the locks mentioned above.

 The second canal is a concrete half circle with a bridge over it.
 It is surprisingly deep at about 230 ft.
 This canal is a gathering spot for spawning alewife and the stripers that follow them.

 The third canal is structured like the first, except it is much shorter and lacks any locks.
 This canal is where the actual river continues underground.

+Birds

+There is a great variety of birds to be seen on the Malden River.
+Along the river are blue jays, sparrows, swallows, robins, cardinals, crows, mourning doves, pigeons, red-winged blackbirds, eagles, turkey vultures, brants, hawks, grackles, catbirds and woodpeckers.
+In the water double-crested cormorants, Canada geese, swans, ducks, sea gulls, great blue herons and hooded mergansers can be spotted.

 Fish

 Despite its poor water quality, the Malden River is home to many fish.
 Most prevalent is the carp, which exists in great numbers and can often be observed basking near the surface.
 Carp are not native to the Malden River, having been introduced to the river in the 19th century.
 They have thrived and exist in most waters across the country.
 Despite their poor reputation as a dirty bottom feeder, they are an excellent sportfish to those who can throw away any preconceived notions about them.
 They can be caught from the Malden River with simple food baits—such as corn or bread—on the bottom of the river.

 Another fish is the alewife and its cousin, the blueback herring, collectively known as river herring or simply herring.
 Both migrate from the ocean into the fresh water of the Malden River every spring to spawn.
 Striped bass, a prized saltwater fish, also come in from the ocean to spawn and prey on the herring.
 Other fish, like bluegill, largemouth bass, and catfish, are less common.